GSA/digitalgov.gov/content/old-docs/negotiated-terms-of-service-agreements.md

   - bsteele
 ---

-{{< legacy-img src="https://www.WHATEVER/files/2014/01/250-x-190-Agreement-Terms-of-Service-TOS.jpg" alt="Illustrated stock image of a signed agreement document" >}}Before you decide to use one of the free digital tools below, seek the advice of your [agency Terms of Service (TOS) Point of Contact (POC)](https://www.WHATEVER/resources/agency-points-of-contact-for-federal-compatible-terms-of-service-agreements/ "Agency Points of Contact for Federal Compatible Terms of Service Agreements") to be sure your agency has already signed a federal-compatible TOS, that the product supports your broader agency mission and goals, and that the TOS is legally appropriate for use by your agency.
-See [complete implementation guidance](https://www.WHATEVER/resources/federal-compatible-terms-of-service-agreements/ "Federal-Compatible Terms of Service Agreements") on the main Terms of Service page.
+{{< legacy-img src="CDN/files/2014/01/250-x-190-Agreement-Terms-of-Service-TOS.jpg" alt="Illustrated stock image of a signed agreement document" >}}Before you decide to use one of the free digital tools below, seek the advice of your [agency Terms of Service (TOS) Point of Contact (POC)]({{< relref "agency-points-of-contact-for-federal-compatible-terms-of-service-agreements.md" >}} "Agency Points of Contact for Federal Compatible Terms of Service Agreements") to be sure your agency has already signed a federal-compatible TOS, that the product supports your broader agency mission and goals, and that the TOS is legally appropriate for use by your agency.
+See [complete implementation guidance]({{< relref "federal-compatible-terms-of-service-agreements.md" >}} "Federal-Compatible Terms of Service Agreements") on the main Terms of Service page.

 <div>
   <p>